moderne-vulnerability-fixes-june2022/microprofile-meeting-persistence/README.md

-# Part 2: Microprofile Meeting Application - Adding Persistance
+# Part 2: MicroProfile Meeting Application - Adding Persistance

 ## Overview
 This lab takes you through how to update the MicroProfile Meeting application to add persistence.